- When do surveys run?

 - Why did you update CIOS?

-- Who can I contact about additional questions or problems?
+- Who can I contact about additional questions or suggestions?

 For most courses, CIOS and TAOS will open beginning the Monday two weeks before finals and will run through midnight, Sunday after finals.
 For courses with non-standard schedules, CIOS and TAOS open during the last 1-3 weeks of the course, depending on course duration.